suodrazah/murdoch_blocklist/README.md

 Specifically created for https://pi-hole.net/ compatibility.

+Manually and irregularly updated by myself.

-Feel free to provide any updates or corrections via PR.
+Feel free to provide suggestions, or anything that I may have missed.
+I'll vet this information and then commit it.

 ***